Settling the Score with Mr. Zoldan

 “Do you know why I’m here?”

 I shook my head like a scolded child.
 Fear made me stupid, hollow.
 “N-no…” My voice cracked, thin and foreign.
 I didn’t recognize it.
 I wanted the sky to collapse, to swallow me whole.
 For the ground to split open and erase me.
 For a bomb to wipe this entire place off the map.
+I was gone.

 “Don’t you know why I’m here?” he pressed, his tone tightening, gaining heat.

-“No… no…” I swallowed.
-My throat felt coated in tar.
+“No… no.” I swallowed, my throat felt coated in tar.

-He pointed at me, accusing, almost trembling.
+He pointed at me, almost trembling.
 “You… you…” His head tilted, searching for the words.
 “You, the truth is, you’re good.
 You...”

 “I came to tell you, excellent work on the Medicine and Shabbat case.”
 His voice steadied, even warmed.
 “I spoke to the VP yesterday.
 They were blown away.
 Said you can tell it’s a man’s thinking, sharp, structured.
 Up until now, a woman handled their portfolio.
 Congratulations.”